-Beetroot Raita is an Indian accompaniment made using yogurt, beet, and a few spices.
+Beetroot Raita (Beet Raita, Chukandar Ka Raita) is an Indian accompaniment made using yogurt, beet, and a few spices.
 This raita tastes great with any Indian food and comes together in under 20 minutes using simple ingredients.
-Here is how to make it.
+Here is how to make it (vegetarian, gluten free).

 About This Recipe

-Beetroot Raita is an Indian accompaniment made using fresh beetroot, plain yogurt, and a few mild spices.
-It is a refreshing and cooling side dish that pairs very well with any Indian food.
+Beetroot Raita (Beet Raita, Chukandar Ka Raita) is an Indian accompaniment made using fresh beetroot, plain yogurt, and a few mild spices.

-This bright pink and vibrant beetroot raita is gluten-free and vegetarian.
+This bright pink and vibrant beetroot raita recipe is gluten-free, vegetarian, and can be easily made vegan.
 You can make it in under 20 minutes using simple ingredients.

-To make the beet raita, you will need fresh red beetroots, plain yogurt, green chili, salt, and roasted cumin powder.
-Adjust the green chili as per your taste.
+To make the beet raita, you will need fresh red beetroots, plain yogurt, green chilies, salt, and roasted cumin powder.
+Adjust the green chillies as per your taste.

 How To Make Beetroot Raita

-Wash 4 oz (100 g) of beetroot and peel it using a vegetable peeler.
-Cut the beetroot into ½ inch cubes.
+Wash 4 oz (100 g or 1 medium-sized) beetroot and peel it using a vegetable peeler.
+Chop off ½-inch pieces from the top and bottom and cut the beetroots into ½ inch cubes.

 Chop the green chilies.